Market to Book Ratio Formula (Table of Contents)

 A lower Market to Book Value ratio when compared to peers or its own previous periods indicates that the stock is undervalued.
 This is a good sign wherein it can attract more and more growth opportunities.
 A higher Market to Book Value indicates overvaluation of the stock.
 It implies that the investors are expecting the management to create more value from the total set of the assets available.

 This ratio is preferred by many investors as it provides a relatively stable parameter that can be compared to the market price of a stock.
 The amount and the usage vary from industry to industry.
 Industries that require more infrastructure capital will mostly trade at lower ratios.
-However, just like most of the other company ratios, Market to Book Value ratio does not provide any information on a firm’s ability to generate profit or other benefits for its investors and other stakeholders.
+However, just like most other company ratios, the Market Book Value ratio does not provide any information on a firm’s ability to generate profit or other benefits for its investors and other stakeholders.

 Market to Book Ratio Formula Calculator